r4victor/tenthousandmeters/content/blog/python_bts_09.md

 ## Meet modern Python strings

-CPython uses three structs to represent string objects: `PyASCIIObject`, `PyCompactUnicodeObject` and `PyUnicodeObject`.
+CPython uses three structs to represent strings: `PyASCIIObject`, `PyCompactUnicodeObject` and `PyUnicodeObject`.
 The second one extends the first one, and the third one extends the second one:

 ```C
 typedef struct {